bianjieai/cosmos-sync/README.md

-# irita-sync
+# cosmos-sync
-A server that synchronize irita chain data into a database
+A server that synchronize cosmos chain data into a database

 # SetUp